Home | Resources | Subawards at proposal time

 • Past experiences with the subrecipient PI and institution

-• His/her availability to do the project during the anticipated project period
+• Their availability to do the project during the anticipated project period

 • The cost of the proposed subaward